WhatsApp has recently updated its pricing model which will be effective from June 01, 2023. Conversations will now be charged based on four prime...

 And with platforms like Vizury, which provides various advanced features for conversational commerce, you can create some vibrant experiences for your customers, whether it’s a sales inquiry, a post-sales query, or more.

 Adhering to ongoing in-country regulations and compliance guidelines is a constant struggle if you are serving customers globally.
 Each of your engagement channels has to obey the laws or risk severe repercussions.

-The appeal to use chat apps is straightforward — customers require a familiar but secure way to connect with business they’re looking forward to, and as the need for businesses to remain compliant is fulfilled —, they offer complete peace of mind for any leading brand.
+The appeal to using chat apps is straightforward — customers require a familiar but secure way to connect with businesses they’re looking forward to, and as the need for businesses to remain compliant is fulfilled — they offer complete peace of mind for any leading brand.

 6. Intuitive Chat Flows for Marketing and Sales Teams

-Speaking of marketing campaigns, Chat apps opens up the possibility of bringing intuitive marketing campaigns to your favorite chat apps now.
+Speaking of marketing campaigns, chat apps open up the possibility of bringing intuitive marketing campaigns to your favorite chat apps now.